Surrogacy in Cambodia

 For gay couples, Independent surrogacy in the United States are the safest and most affordable option available.

-Although some clinics may be willing perform surrogacy in Cambodia, Sensible Surrogacy generally advises clients to first consider destinations where a firm legal framework is in place, such as the United States or Ukraine.
+Although some clinics may be willing perform surrogacy in Cambodia, SENSIBLE generally advises clients to first consider destinations where a firm legal framework is in place, such as the United States or Ukraine.

 For couples who are not aware of other options, we can assist you in finding the more reputable services worldwide, especially those services that are focused on the ethical treatment of local surrogate mothers.